Planning to visit Paris in the fall? This guide will show you all the unique things to do, plus the practical tips for an amazing trip!

 FAQs About Visiting Paris In the Fall

-Paris in fall is crispy and rainy!
-The weather is starting to get chilly oscillating between 17°C (62°F) and 8°C (46°F) but you also get some sunny afternoons!
+Paris in the fall is crisp and rainy!
+The weather is starting to get chilly, oscillating between 17°C (62°F) and 8°C (46°F), but you also get some sunny afternoons!

-The leaves start changing into beautiful hues of yellow and orange which create a beautiful sight.
+The leaves start changing into beautiful hues of yellow and orange, which creates a beautiful sight.

-As for the crowds, they start to die out, especially at the end of the season.
+As for the crowds, they start to thin out, especially at the end of the season.

 Is October a good time to go to Paris?